threadsmind/pcm-sfx/README.md

 ## Known Issues

-* Invalid formula input crashes in Firefox.
+* Invalid formula input crashes Firefox.
 * Attempting to render a sound with Dev Tools open in Chrome causes a soft crash.